Polkadot-Blockchain-Academy/pba-content/README.md

+# 🪦 Deprecated

+## PBA content lives on in the [Book](https://github.com/Polkadot-Blockchain-Academy/pba-book)

+This archive now serves as a reference for faculty facing content only.

+---

 # Polkadot Blockchain Academy

 The Polkadot Blockchain Academy is an intensive academic program teaching Blockchain, Substrate and Polkadot to talented developers.